Everither/dust-saturator/README.md

 # Dust Saturator

 A distortion plugin with a very unique distortion algorithm.
+Adding upper harmonics to the sound source while introducing a sandy texture.
+Fully preserves the dynamics of the sound (i.e. peaks of the waveform does not get clamped at all).

 Built with the [NIH-plug](https://github.com/robbert-vdh/nih-plug) framework and the [VIZIA](https://github.com/vizia/vizia) UI library.

 ![Dust Saturator Cover](https://github.com/Everither/dust-saturation/assets/122586326/f42a1910-2130-4296-8e5c-1ca55c573f06)